amangup/coding-bootcamp/lecture13/testing.md

 - For the case of `TestPiSeries`, our assertion looks different.
 This is because the output of our series will not be exactly equal Pi / 4, but be close to it.
    - The value of `abs_tol` is set to 0.0001 (= `1E-4`, which is _1 raised to power -4_).
 The function `math.isclose()` function checks if the difference of two values is less than `abs_tol`.

-If we change the value of EPSILON to `1E-10`, then the test fails:
+If we change the value of EPSILON to `1E-10`, then the test fails (why?):

 ```
 =================================== FAILURES ===================================